-If you feed dry food, you could consider adding some wet food, which is less dehydrating.
+If you feed dry food, you could consider soaking it or adding some wet food, which is less dehydrating.

 Being part poodle, a water retriever, our dogs love water.
-In our first year, we took a paddling pool with us for them to splash around and cool down.
+In our first year, we took an inflatable paddling pool with us for them to splash around and cool down.
 They seemed to view this more as an oversized drinking bowl, however…!

 In our more minimal present, we simply fill one of our plastic storage boxes with water and use it as a dog wading pool – or bath!